ZanaNowshad/developer/README.md

   durable audit trails.
 - **Caching layer** with Redis integration or in-memory store, featuring configurable invalidation strategies.
-- **Security and identity** powered by an OAuth2-style flow and token validation helpers suitable for headless automation.
+- **Security and identity** powered by an OAuth2-style flow with configurable role-based access control, suitable for headless automation.
 - **Observability ready** using OpenTelemetry compatible tracer helpers for span instrumentation.
 - **Type safety and linting** configured via Black, isort, flake8, and mypy with strict settings.
 - **Documentation and testing** supported by Sphinx and property-based tests using Hypothesis.